What is an LLC loan and how does it work?

 What is an LLC loan?

-An LLC loan provides funds for small businesses organized as limited liability companies.
-They’re similar to business loans found at traditional banks, credit unions and online lenders.
-Some LLC business loans are even backed by the U.S. Small Business Administration (SBA).
+An LLC loan is any business loan that provides funds for small businesses organized as limited liability companies.
+An LLC loan isn’t a specific type of loan that you’ll find offered through lenders.
+Instead, they are business loans found at traditional banks, credit unions and online lenders.
+The U.S. Small Business Administration (SBA) may also back some LLC business loans.

 How does an LLC loan work?